openenergymonitor/guide/source/applications/solar-pv.markdown

 # NEED TO ADD SHOP LINKS + PHOTO / ILLUSTRATION (maybe this section should go into getting-started hardware?

-The emonPi combines the monitoring functionality of the emonTx and base-station in one unit and is the recommended route in most installations where either

-emonPi can be used if both the generation and consumption feeds are in the same physical location and WiFi/Ethernet connectivity is accesible at this location.
+An emonPi can be used on it's own if both the generation and consumption feeds are in the same physical location and WiFi/Ethernet connectivity is accesible at this location.

 An emonTx can be added if the emonPi is required to be located at a different location e.g to access Etherent/WiFi or if solar PV gen / consumption feeds are in seperate locations.
 The emonTx communicates with the emonPi via low-power 433Mhz.
 Range is approximately similar to home WiFi (around 50-100m)

-base-station can alternatively be used if ethernet is prefered and the meter cabinet does not have ethernet close by.
-The emoncms setup instructions below are applicable to both the emonPi and the emonTx where CT1 is solar generation and CT2 is either consumption `(type1)` or import/export `(type2)`.
+The Emoncms setup instructions below are applicable to both the emonPi and the emonTx where CT1 is solar generation and CT2 is either consumption `(type1)` or import/export `(type2)`.
+If using an emonTx to monitor generation or consumption simply substitute the 'log to feed' instructions to use an input from the emonTx instead of emonPi.

 ### {% linkable_title Install Hardware %}